sgraden/vpc/api-summary.md

 # Summary of Supported APIs for IBM Cloud VPC Beta

-Here is a comprehensive list of REST APIs that are supported in the VPC Beta release.
+Here is a list of REST APIs that are supported in the {{site.data.keyword.cloud}} VPC Beta release.

 | Component | Functions | Comments |
 |-----------|------------|-----------|